bweave/all-the-things/README.md

 # README

 This is a quick example Rails 5 app using GraphQL.
+I wanted to see if I could make a little API for some of my favorite things.
+So, this little app pulls together local Rails models, then scrapes https://classics.autotrader.com for classic Mustangs, then pulls from BreweryDB's JSON API.
+It was surprisingly easy to get up and running.

 ### Setup